 Machine Captions vs. Professional Captions in Panopto

-Where possible, and especially for videos under 15 minutes in length, users are encouraged to rely on Panopto's built-in automatic or "machine" captions for their videos even though they will require review and may require correction.
-Please see How to Add ASR Captions to a Video for more information.
+Users are encouraged to rely on Panopto's built-in automatic or "machine" captions for their videos even though they will require review and may require manual correction.
+Please see: How to Add ASR Captions to a Video for more information.

 Professional paid captions from Automatic Sync can still be requested for certain projects.
 Contact email@example.com to discuss a specific need.

 Most users should consider using Panopto's desktop recorder instead of Camtasia for common recording projects like basic lecture screen recordings.
 Even though it does not have quite the same advanced features as Camtasia, Panopto is, in general, a simpler and more efficient tool, esp. for delivery to students.

 It's certainly possible to assemble and export a complex .mp4 file using Camtasia and upload it to Panopto for delivery to students!

 No default deployment for viewing

 Annotate with callouts, text, highlights, etc.

 |Insert other Panopto clips into timeline